Lily3214/ecommerce-react/README.md

 SignUp and Login
   </li>
   <li>
-Add or Remove a Product From The Cart
+Add or Remove a Product from the Cart
   </li>
     <li>
 Item Search Bar